 At the time of this writing, a phase 1 clinical trial is underway to test the safety of quercetin in combination with dasatinib in humans with early Alzheimer's disease.Source: Clinicaltrials.gov

-Osteoporosis, or age-related bone loss, is a serious health problem, affecting more than 200 people worldwide.
+Osteoporosis, or age-related bone loss, is a serious health problem, affecting more than 200 million people worldwide.
 In a series of experiments in mice, researchers established a causal role for senescent cells in bone loss with aging.
 Furthermore, the authors of the study found that administering a combination of quercetin and dasatinib once per month cleared senescent cells, resulting in increased bone mass and strength.

 Idiopathic pulmonary fibrosis, or IPF, is an age-related chronic lung disease associated with the accumulation of senescent cells in the lungs.
 In a mouse IPF model, clearing senescent cells using a combination of quercetin and dasatinib improved lung function and overall health.